Loren Duggan on Congress’s Return From Recess with Federal News Radio

 David Schultz on Proposed EPA Changes with Connecticut Public Radio

-Environment Reporter David Schultz appeared on Connecticut Public Radio’s where he discussed proposed changes from the EPA that could impact which waterways are protected from pollution.
+Environment Reporter David Schultz appeared on Connecticut Public Radio’s Where We Live where he discussed proposed changes from the EPA that could impact which waterways are protected from pollution.

 Kimberly Robinson On Gerrymandering Case with Radio